Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-publish.md

 $ twine upload -r proget dist/*
 ```

-## Step 4: Using your PyPI Feed as a Souce to Install Packages
+## Step 5: Using your PyPI Feed as a Source to Install Packages

 To use your PyPI feed when installing packages you can either include it when running the `pip install` command, or set it globally with the `pip config` command.